kaushikthedeveloper/DoubleBackPress/README.md

 3. Setting the environment using `set...` methods for the DoubleBackPress object.

-    - Set the duration within which the 2nd back press needs to occur to be considered a Double Back Press.
+    - <a name="setDoublePressDuration"></a>Set the duration within which the 2nd back press needs to occur to be considered a Double Back Press.

         **REQUIRED**